unibo-dtm-se-2324-graphproject/report./sections/04-development/index.md

 - Express: ^4.21.0 is a dependency in my project because it serves as the foundation for my server-side application, handling routing and requests efficiently.
 It enables me to build a robust API for my graph visualization system, ensuring seamless communication between the frontend and backend.

-- imane01-graph:  "1.0.5"  package is used in your project to provide functionalities for generating and visualizing mathematical graphs

 **DevDependencies:**

-- eslint: For linting your JavaScript code to ensure code quality.
+- eslint: For linting JavaScript code to ensure code quality.
 - eslint-plugin-react: A plugin for ESLint to lint React code.
 - globals: Provides global variable definitions for various environments.
 - jest: A testing framework for running unit tests.